jonseymour/florida/DISCUSSION.md

     $ florida --girls --florida --probability 1
     [girls] n=1000000, c=999610, gg=497864, gg/c=49.8%

-Now, let's add the --count-families flag and observe what happens when we count each family of selected girls just once and we vary the probability of girls being named "Florida":
+Now, let's add the --unique-families flag and observe what happens when we count each family of selected girls just once and we vary the probability of girls being named "Florida":

-    $ florida --girls --florida --count-families --probability 1 [families] n=1000000, c=750278, gg=249059, gg/c=33.2%
+    $ florida --girls --florida --unique-families --probability 0.001 [families] n=1000000, c=1025, gg=517, gg/c=50.4%

-    $ florida --girls --florida --count-families --probability 0.5 [families] n=1000000, c=437237, gg=187253, gg/c=42.8%
+    $ florida --girls --florida --unique-families --probability 0.5 [families] n=1000000, c=437237, gg=187253, gg/c=42.8%

-    $ florida --girls --florida --count-families --probability 0.001 [families] n=1000000, c=1025, gg=517, gg/c=50.4%
+    $ florida --girls --florida --unique-families --probability 1 [families] n=1000000, c=750278, gg=249059, gg/c=33.2%

-In other words, even in 2B, the variation of 1B is in the data, provided you filter the data it in the right way.
+In other words, the statistics of the population are still sensitive to the probability of a girl named Florida if you ask the right question of the members of the population.
+In this case, if you ask a question about the girls themselves, you get one set of statistics, but if you ask about their families you get another.